Social Icons

 The master realized the five were using their skills for evil and regretted teaching them.
 Before he died, he trained a young student in all five fighting styles and sent him on a mission: find the five and stop those using their skills for evil, while sparing those living a good life.
 However, the master warned the young apprentice that he couldn’t take on any of the five alone—he’d need to team up with one of the good fighters to succeed.

-There’s more to the story, but I’ll let you discover that for yourself.
+There’s more to the story, but I’ll let you discover that for yourself, but I have to warn that the pacing is uneven, with some scenes dragging longer than needed.

 The movie’s display of martial arts is its strong point.
 It’s fascinating to see these unique styles in action and how each one has its own weakness.

-What you will love about this movie is the fight choreography.
-I have to say, this movie stands above the rest in the way the fights are presented.
-Since this is not a comedy, the fights take you in and if you are not careful, you could be kicking along with the people in screen.
+This movie stands above the rest in the way the fights are presented, and since it is not a comedy, the fights take you in and if you are not careful, you could be kicking along with the people on screen.

 Amazing movie to see any time.